chrisb2/pi_ina219/README.md

 The library currently only supports _continuous_ reads of voltage and power, but not _triggered_ reads.

-Detection of _overflow_ in the current/power calculations which results in meaningless values for current and power, is supported if the device calibration allows overflow detection.
-If device calibration does not allow overflow detection then a warning is written to the console.
+The library supports the detection of _overflow_ in the current/power calculations which results in meaningless values for current and power.
+This support depends on the calibration of the device.
+If the device calibration does not allow overflow detection then a warning is written to the console.
 This warning may be ignored if you are confident that overflow cannot occur in your system.
 To avoid the warning and allow overflow detection increase the gain.

 The low power mode of the INA219 is supported, so if only occasional reads are being made in a battery based system, current consumption can